theislab/scib/README.md

 ```
 To set the correct paths so that R the correct R libraries can be found, copy `env_vars_activate.sh` to `etc/conda/activate.d/`
 and `env_vars_deactivate.sh` to `etc/conda/deactivate.d/` to every environment.
-In the `conosTest` environment, R packages need to be installed manually.
+In the `scIB-R-integration` environment, R packages need to be installed manually.
 Activate the environment and install the packages `scran`, `Seurat` and `Conos` in R. `Conos` needs to be installed using R devtools.
 See [here](https://github.com/hms-dbmi/conos).